Semi-autonomous Driving In The New Mercedes-Benz S-Class

 Even Though fully autonomous driving is still a way off for mainstream car makers, more and more vehicle manufacturers are spending increasing amounts of money and time developing technologies this field, making their cars more intelligent and less dependent on the driver.
 The Mercedes-Benz S-Class has always stood at the forefront of automotive technological advancements, so the updated S-Class promises to be a bit of a spaceship, due in South Africa later this year.

-Mercedes-Benz claim that the updated S-Class will be able to support its driver considerably better than all systems which have been available to date, but weather this means all systems currently on the market or just Mercedes-Benz’s systems remains a mystery.
-Anyway, let’s take a look at the details!
+Mercedes-Benz claim that the updated S-Class will be able to support its driver considerably better than all systems which have been available to date, but whether this means all systems currently on the market, such as Volvo’s Pilot Assist or just Mercedes-Benz’s systems remains a mystery.
+Anyway, let’s take a look at the details of Mercedes Semi-Autonomous driving systems.

 Active Distance Assist DISTRONIC